ably-labs/laravel-broadcast-app/README.md

 ## Usage
 The web app runs in two modes

-**1. Guest Mode ( Only public rooms can be created / accessed)**
+**1. Guest Mode ( Only public rooms can be created / joined)**
 - Use room name in any format.
 - In public rooms, messages are published via server (client can't publish messages via echo).

-**2. User Mode ( Private rooms can be created / accessed)**
+**2. User Mode ( Private rooms can be created / joined)**
-- If user signed up and logged in into the Laravel app, it can join a private room.
-The required room prefix is `room-<id>`, as defined in `routes/rooms.php`
+- If user signed up and logged in into the Laravel app, it can create/join a private room.
+- The required room prefix is `room-<id>`, as defined in `routes/rooms.php`.
 - In private rooms, messages are published via Laravel Echo from client-side.
-In addition, the typing indicator is visible when applicable.

 ## Screenshots